CX-0012 Business Partner Data Pool API v5.1.1

 ABSTRACT

-The Business Partner Data Management (BPDM) is a distributed service-based system, composed of a set of dedicated services, that simultaneously serve multiple stakeholders.
-It is based on a central data pool of business partners, which is consistent with the overall design principles of Catena-X. The main target is to create business partner data records (such as customer/supplier) with a high quality and currentness, to provide other processes with these data.
+The Business Partner Data Management (BPDM) is a distributed service-based system, composed of a set of dedicated services, that simultaneously serve multiple stakeholders and use cases.
+It is based on a central data pool of business partners, which is operated under data space governance and underlies interoperability through standardization.
+The main target is to create business partner data records (such as customer/supplier) with a high quality and currentness, to provide other processes with these data.
 This results in less rework and adjustment due to better master data quality which ultimately leads to an overall cost reduction for participating companies.
 Additionally, Value Added Services shall be offered to enrich those business partner data sets even further and give additional information or warnings about the business partners.
 Getting a 360° view on your business partners also helps with reducing costs and achieving process excellence because better decisions can be made.

-The Business Partner Pool collects business partner data records which are cleansed and enriched, so-called Golden Records, and makes them available.
-It is a main component of the architecture framework at Catena-X, as it enables the Catena-X Members to leverage accurate, complete, and consistent business partner data for Catena-X applications and shared services.
+The Business Partner Data Pool collects business partner data records which are cleansed and enriched, so-called Golden Records, and makes them available.
+It is a main component of the architecture framework, as it enables the data space participants to leverage accurate, complete, and consistent business partner data for data space applications and shared services.

-The Business Partner Pool can be accessed via the standardized API described in this standard.
+The Business Partner Data Pool can be accessed via the standardized API described in this standard.

 1 INTRODUCTION